Sparse Attention as Compact Kernel Regression: Experiments

 \subsection{Length Generalization}

-\paragraph{Setup.} We evaluate the length generalization capabilities of our Memory Mosaics using synthetic tasks, following the setup of \citet{vasylenko2025longcontextgeneralizationsparseattention}, such as MQMTAR (multi-query multi-token associative recall), sequence sorting, and reversing, which provide precise control over training and test sequence lengths.
+\paragraph{Setup.} We evaluate the length generalization capabilities of our Memory Mosaics using synthetic tasks, following the setup of \cite{vasylenko2025longcontextgeneralizationsparseattention}, such as MQMTAR (multi-query multi-token associative recall), sequence sorting, and reversing, which provide precise control over training and test sequence lengths.
 These tasks test the model’s ability to maintain attention on relevant, sparse subsets of tokens, and probe the model's ability to learn an underlying length-agnostic algorithm, rather than memorizing patterns.
 Full experimental details are provided in \S\ref{app:synthetic_experimental_details}.
+We note that Memory Mosaics does not rely on positional embeddings.
+For completeness, we also evaluate a variant combining the Epanechnikov kernel with ALiBi positional bias \citep{press2022train}.
+As shown in \S\ref{app:alibi}, this modification leads to a consistent degradation in performance, motivating our decision to omit positional embeddings in the final model.

 \paragraph{Discussion.} The results in Table~\ref{tab:LG_results} show that Gaussian attention performs well in-distribution but quickly deteriorates when extrapolating to long sequences.
 Top-$k$ uniform attention is too crude, failing to extrapolate for any of the tasks.
 Gaussian kNN mitigates some degradation by limiting attention to nearest neighbors, yet it still achieves poor length extrapolation, especially on very long sequences.
-In contrast, our rectified polynomial kernels exhibit strong and stable generalization, particularly on the MQMTAR task.
+In contrast, our rectified polynomial kernels ($\alpha$-entmax) exhibit strong and stable generalization, particularly on the MQMTAR task.
 Triweight and biweight kernels outperform Gaussian and top-$k$ mechanisms on MQMTAR, with triweight also leading on the reverse task, while preserving high accuracy over longer sequences.
-Epanechnikov-based attention mechanisms, specifically ReLUmax and sparsemax, consistently achieve perfect in-distribution accuracy while maintaining superior length extrapolation performance, with sparsemax showing better generalization performance.
-Finally, ReLUmax outperforms normReLU, benefitting from its max-anchoring operation, with improved stability at longer sequence lengths.
+Epanechnikov-based attention mechanisms, specifically 1-ReLUmax and sparsemax, consistently achieve perfect in-distribution accuracy while maintaining superior length extrapolation performance, with sparsemax showing better generalization performance.
+Finally, 1-ReLUmax outperforms normReLU (for $r=1$), benefiting from its max-anchoring operation, with improved stability at longer sequence lengths.